Guidance for applicants

 Same day, special delivery and other customised services are available at an additional cost.
 This service is on request, which should be made at the time of initial application.
 Documents are worked to a same day turnaround from receipt of customer request by 11:00 to completion of the processing of the application by 16:30 on the same working day.
 The customer will be able to collect the documents by 16:30 on the same day or the documents shall be sent by Royal Mail special delivery, where this is included in the service.

 The application shall be reviewed to determine is Regional Office surveyor involvement is required.

 The Service Standard for the processing of instructions for your application to your local Regional Office is 15 working days from receipt of your correctly completed application and fee.
 The applicant will be contacted to arrange a date for survey of the aircraft by our Resource Management team.
-An EASA / non-EASA Certificate of Airworthiness and Airworthiness Review Certificate will be issued when the aircraft has been shown to meet the applicable requirements and is deemed airworthy.
+An EASA Certificate of Airworthiness, Airworthiness Review Certificate and Noise Certificate (if required) will be issued when the aircraft has been shown to meet the applicable requirements and is deemed airworthy.

 In accordance with Part M of Regulation (EC) 2042/2003, all EASA aircraft types that qualify for an EASA Certificate of Airworthiness (CofA) are issued with a non-expiring CofA, validated annually with an Airworthiness Review Certificate (ARC).

 Airworthiness Transfer Documentation;